Q: What testing is required for international applicants?

 Q: How does Financial Aid Services determine my family's need?

 A: Non-U.S. citizens who are applying for financial aid must complete the CSS/Financial Aid Profile.
-All international students, whether applying for financial assistance or not, must submit the 2017-18 Certification of Finances.
+All international students, whether applying for financial assistance or not, must submit the Verification of Financial Support (VFS.pdf).